mwrnd/innova2_flex_xcku15p_notes/README.md

 ### Connect JTAG Adapter

 JTAG Communication is controlled by the ConnectX-5 on the Innova-2.
 Enable JTAG Access to the FPGA using `innova2_flex_app`.
+The Enable JTAG feature will reset to disabled after a system reboot.
 ```Shell
 sudo mst start
 sudo mst status